I am an importer. Will you help me in searching for potential products in Italy?

 Understanding some of the cultural characteristics of the Italian society helps businesses to interact more effectively and successfully with their Italian counterparts and helps to overcome some of the obstacles that foreign companies may face when conducting business in Italy.

 Management structure and style of Italian companies: Italy has a very large percentage of SMEs and even some of the largest corporations are still controlled by single families.
-Because of the strong family presence in the Italian society and likewise in business, the management structures are often weak and very hierarchical.
-Most, if not all, of the decisions are made by the owner of the business, by the family or by the very few key decision makers in a company.
-The decision making process often takes place outside company meetings and board rooms, with the management sometimes notified about critical decisions without having had opportunity to offer input.
+Because of the strong family presence in Italian society and likewise in business, the management structures are often weak and very hierarchical.
+Most, if not all, of the decisions, are made by the owner of the business, by the family or by the very few key decision-makers in a company.
+The decision-making process often takes place outside company meetings and board rooms, with the management, sometimes notified about critical decisions without having had the opportunity to offer input.

 Timing: Italians tend to multitask, shifting their priorities as new demands arise and accommodating short-notice changes.

 As a consequence, work plans are often considered tentative and revisable, so that some flexibility can be built into a deadline.
 One might, therefore, experience differing reaction times from Italian counterparts.

 It is advised to reinforce high priority deadlines with phone contacts shortly following emails.

 Also, do consider in advance the schedule of national and summer/winter holidays, as it is uncommon for Italian companies to guarantee a rapid response during these periods unless there is a clear agreement on this.

 Trust and risk level: In sociological terms, Italian organizations can be considered low-trusting and more risk-tolerant compared to Japanese counterparts.
 This means that: